fbpx

 Beware of gas pollution

 The area closes each night at 10PM and all hikers should be off the mountain no later than midnight.
 Therefore you may not camp and spend the night right besides the active volcano in Geldingadalir.
 That’s not only because of the danger of new fissures opening up or you getting swallowed by lava.
 The gas pollution is also very dangerous.
-Gas pollution is not visible and cannot be detected by scent.
-Gas can disperse from the smoke cloud and pollution can increase rapidly in an area.
-Gas pollution is strongest close to the area and can lurk in valleys and dells where it is particularly dangerous.
+Gas pollution is not visible and cannot be detected by scent the gas can disperse from the smoke cloud and pollution can increase rapidly in an area.
+Pollution is strongest close to the area and can lurk in valleys and dells where it is particularly dangerous.
 People must always turn downwind.
 This means that people must have the wind in their back when walking towards the eruption site and go against the wind when walking back.
 Gas pollution is not visible and does not necessarily follow the visible gas cloud in the area.
 If you experience the slightest symptoms of health problems, you should immediately leave the area with the wind against you.
 Gas pollution can be odorless and it is, therefore, difficult avoid it.
 To be completely safe you should bring a gas mask and gas meter.

 Volcano in Geldingadalir